stuartellis/sve-personal-website/content/articles/task-runner.md

     }
 ```

-These extensions enable YAML formatting and validation, and add a graphical integration for running tasks.
+The _vscode-yaml_ extension enables YAML formatting and validation, and _vscode-task_ adds a graphical integration for running tasks.

 ## Creating a User Taskfile.yml for Global Tasks